-Instructions: How to make a teepee for a toddler!
+How to make a teepee tent for kids or a toddler!

 - A king size duvet cover